HANDS:

 04

 Finally, asking why nourishes curiosity — the driving force behind sustained improvement.
 It keeps the craft alive, dynamic and personally meaningful.
-In this way, why is not just a question; it is the engine of mastery.
+In this way, why is not just a question; it is the condition of continued growth.